Banani-Rath/azure-devops-server-docs-pr/docs/server/upgrade/get-started.md

 	<div style="display:block; margin-left:auto; margin-right:auto; width:50%"><img src="../_img/tfs2018upgradematrix.png" /></div>

 4. **Configure new features**.
-Depending on what version you upgraded from, you may need to [configure each team project](/vsts/work/customize/configure-features-after-upgrade) to gain access to some of the new features made available.
-You don't have to do this immediately, but those features aren't available in that team project until they're configured.
-Depending on the team project, you'll use some combination of the Configure Features wizard that appears on the Work page and some manual configuration.
+Depending on what version you upgraded from, you may need to [configure each project](/vsts/work/customize/configure-features-after-upgrade) to gain access to some of the new features made available.
+You don't have to do this immediately, but those features aren't available in that project until they're configured.
+Depending on the project, you'll use some combination of the Configure Features wizard that appears on the Work page and some manual configuration.

 ## Before you upgrade to TFS 2018